Stolen base: Plays involving baserunning

 In the hit-and-run play, coaches coordinate the actions of runner and batter.
-The runner tries to steal and the batter swings at almost any pitch, if only to distract the catcher.
+The runner tries to steal and the batter swings at almost any pitch, if only to "protect the runner" by distracting the catcher.
 If the batter makes contact, the runner has a greater chance of reaching the next base; if the batter gets a base hit, the runner will likely be able to take an extra base.
-If the batter fails to hit the ball, the hit-and-run becomes a pure steal attempt.

-The less common cousin to the hit and run is the "run and hit" play.
-In the run and hit, the base runner attempts to advance when the pitcher commits the pitch to home plate, but the batter is instead directed to exercise his judgement as to whether or not to swing at the pitch.
-If the batter feels it is not advantageous to swing, AND he believes the base runner is very likely to succeed in the steal attempt, he does not swing.
-This play is typically utilized with elite base stealers and skilled batters only, wherein a highly experienced batsman is trusted to decide whether or not to "protect" the base runner.
-If the batter chooses not to swing, it becomes a pure steal attempt.
+In the less-common run-and-hit play, the runner starts when the pitcher commits to pitch to home plate, but the batter uses judgment, declining to swing at bad pitches if the runner seems likely to succeed at stealing anyway.
+This play is used when coaches trust an experienced batter's discretion.

 In the delayed steal, the runner does not take advantage of the pitcher's duty to complete a pitch, but relies on surprise and takes advantage of any complacency by the fielders.
 The runner gives the impression he is not trying to steal, and does not break for the next base until the ball crosses the plate.
 It is rare for Major League defenses to be fooled, but the play is used effectively at the college level.
 The first delayed steal on record was performed by Miller Huggins in 1903.
 The delayed steal was famously practiced by Eddie Stanky of the Brooklyn Dodgers.

 A Loyola Marymount baserunner attempts to steal home during a 2011 college baseball game in Los Angeles.